sitegeist/Sitegeist.Monocle/README.md

 ### Preview Containers

 Often components have to be rendered in the styleguide inside another component.
 In this case a `container` can be defined in the styleguide annotation.
-The container is applied as a processor to the uppermost prototype.
+The container is applied as a processor to the currently previewed prototype with the rendered content available as `value` in the context.

 ```
 prototype(Vendor.Site:ExampleComponent) < prototype(Neos.Fusion:Component) {
     @styleguide {
-        container = Vendor.Site:ExampleContainer
+        container = Vendor.Site:ExampleContainer {
+            content = ${value}
+        }
     }

     renderer = afx`